 We have recently just released our new managed Dark Web Monitoring service, this service is designed to help you keep a track of any company credential leakage.
-For example when you sign up to our service, you will provide us your domain name that you would like monitored (or more than one), we will then scan the dark web 24×7 for any credentials that are associated with that domain name.
+For example, when you sign up for our service, you will provide us with the domain name that you would like monitored (or more than one), we will then scan the dark web 24×7 for any credentials that are associated with that domain name.
 If found, we will notify you with the information, this allows you to identify any areas of risk, and if necessary, change account details to further secure the business.

 The company credentials may have been posted on the dark web from data breaches, which have then been sold on for other criminal activities.
 Digital credentials such as usernames and passwords connect you and your employees to critical business applications, as well as online services.
 Unfortunately, criminals know this — and that’s why digital credentials are among the most valuable assets found on the Dark Web.

 It’s known that far too often, companies that have had their credentials compromised and sold on the Dark Web don’t know it until they have been informed by law enforcement — but by then, it’s too late.
 According to the National Institute of Standards and Technology (NIST), small and medium-sized businesses may have more to lose than larger organisations, because cybersecurity events can be costly and threaten their survival.